- Will We Go Out In The Ocean?

 Our boats are dry and comfortable, however, anytime you are out in a small boat there is a chance of spray or wakes from passing boats.
 Getting wet on Island Explorer is rare.
 That being said, you should know that our three hour trip with beachcombing on Vanishing Island does require you to step down a ladder from the boat into 1 or 2 feet of water in order to wade onto the island.

 - Are Dolphins Guaranteed?

 Nothing is guaranteed in life except death and taxes.
 We see dolphins on 99% of our trips.
-Sometimes they are very close to boat; sometimes a little further away.
+Sometimes they are very close to the boat; sometimes a little further away.
 Our customers tell us that our trips are one of the most memorable parts of their visit to Hilton Head Island.
 In the rare situation that we do not see any dolphin, we will make arrangements to make sure every customer is satisfied.